barnslig/bachelor-thesis/evaluation/README.md

 This folder contains protocols and raw data of our series of experiments.

-Our experiments serve two goals:
-First, to empirically evaluate our implementation and compare it to the paper.
+The first series of experiments empirically evaluates the correctness of our implementation and compares our implementation it to the paper.
-Then, to empirically observe key difference of low-connectivity state space exploration.
+The second series tries to empirically observe key difference of low-connectivity state space exploration.

+The folder structure is as follows:

+- [`data/`](./data/) contains raw data of the experiments.
+- [`assets/`](./assets/) contains external assets, for example, a screenshotted plot from the Grapple paper.
+- [`output-assets/`](./output-assets/) contains the PDFs of all plots and is used by the writeup.

 ## General evaluation of the implementation and comparison with the paper